 - Partners.
 Does the client have a partner in this country (post-exploitation)?
 Do they know about the client’s past?
 Specifically discuss this.
 If the client has not disclosed their history to their partner, there is a possibility that this could come up in the future.
 For example, if the case is unsuccessful and the client needs to go to an appeal where the partner could be asked questions relevant to the client’s history, e.g. why can you not move to client’s county and support the client, so he/she does not have to take on exploitative work?

 - Future risk.
+Who or what do you fear in your country?
 If the client fears the person(s) who put them into exploitation, why is this?
 Especially if a debt has been repaid and a long time has passed.
 Do they have information on recent threats made to the family in their country or to them directly?
 Do you need to take a statement from the family members/friends in their country?
+Do they fear anything or anyone else?

 - Risk of re exploitation.
 Clients are not always good at articulating this fear but do express it when asked questions about how their life would be if they are forced to return to their home country.
-It is important to explore this, and it sometimes needs to be broken down a lot for the client to conceive of the practicalities of return.
+It is important to explore this, and it sometimes needs to be broken down a lot for the client to thing about the practicalities of return.
 For example:

 a.
 What will people think of you if you go back to your country now?
 Will they expect you to have earned a lot of money or be well off?